Dendromaia: Classification

 Dendromaia is the oldest member of a family of amniotes known as varanopids.
 Varanopids are traditionally considered early synapsids (part of the lineage of amniotes leading to mammals), although some studies alternatively propose that they are diapsid reptiles related to Orovenator.
 The describers of Dendromaia prefer a position for varanopids among synapsids, citing both biological characteristics (parental care) and arguing that traits which link varanopids to diapsids may be based on oversampling of juvenile specimens at the base of Varanopidae.
+Recent studies from the early 2020s also support their traditional placement as synapsids on the basis of high degree of bone labyrinth ossification, maxillary canal morphology and phylogenetic analyses.

 To investigate the position of Dendromaia among other varanopids, the describers adapted a phylogenetic analysis matrix previously utilized by Brocklehurst & Fröbisch (2018).
 The resulting strict consensus tree (average result of most parsimonious trees) of the parsimony analysis placed Dendromaia in a polytomy near the base of Varanopidae, along with Pyozia and a clade which forks into Varanodontinae and Mycterosaurinae.
 The Bayesian analysis recovers a similar result, albeit with the polytomy resolved, placing Dendromaia as the sister taxon to Pyozia.
 The following cladogram is based on the results of the Bayesian analysis in Maddin, Mann, & Hebert (2019):